weaviate/weaviate-io/_posts/blog/2022-08-30-Research-Insights-Spider.md

 The problem with Contrastive Learning is that the construction of positive and negative samples typically requires expensive and time-consuming manual labeling.
 Self-Supervised Learning, on the other hand, aims to minimize this cost and offers a clear breakthrough in the performance of these techniques.

-## What’s New - Span-based Unsupervised Dense Retriever (SPIDER)

-Spider offers a way to automatically generate **Anchor**, **Positive** and **Negative** training data with **Recurring Span Retrieval**.
-One of the key elements of Spider is to identify the longest Recurring Spans that appear in two (or more) different places within the same Document.
-Then use that to later construct positive and negative training data.

 Some quick terms before diving in:
 * Anchor - A query point that the model takes as input to compare with the Positive and Negative.
 * Positive - The data point we want the model to predict is semantically similar to the Anchor.